MicrosoftDocs/machine-learning-server-docs/microsoft-r/scaler-getting-started-data-import-exploration.md

 > [!NOTE]
 > If you are a Windows user and new to R, be aware that R script is case-sensitive.
 If you mistype rxGetOption or sampleDataDir, you will get an error instead of the file list.

+### Locate the working directory

+Both R and RevoScaleR use the *working directory* to store any files that you create.
+Use the following open source R command to determine the working directory location: `getwd()`.

+Depending on your environment, you might not have permission to save files to this directory.
+For example, on Windows, if the output is something like `C:/Program Files/Microsoft/R Server/R_SERVER/bin/x64`, you won't have permission to save files to that location.
+To change the working directory, you can run `setwd("C:/Users/TEMP")`.

+Alternatively, you can specify a fully-qualified path to a writable directory whenever a file name is required (for example, `outFile="C:/users/temp/airExample.xdf"` on an **rxImport** call).

+Windows users, please note the direction of the path delimiter.
+By default, R script uses forward slashes as path delimiters.

 ### About the airline data set

 *AirlineDemoSmall.csv* is the data set used in this tutorial.
 It is a subset of a data set containing information on flight arrival and departure details for all commercial flights within the USA, from October 1987 to April 2008.
 The *AirlineDemoSmall.csv* file contains three columns of data: *ArrDelay*, *CRSDepTime*, and *DayOfWeek*.
 There are a total of 600,000 rows in the data file.